-The radiation detectors generate for each quantum of radiation received (e.g. a Gamma ray) a current pulse with charge (area) proportional to the quantum energy.
-By collecting the histogram of measurements, the energy spectrum is obtained.
-It is thus possible, for example, to identify radionuclides in the source e.g. Plutonium in the elements of a nucler reactor.
+The radiation detectors generate for each quantum of radiation received (e.g. a Gamma ray) a current pulse with charge proportional to the quantum energy.
+By measuring the charge of each pulse and collecting the histogram of measurements, the radiation distribution in energy is obtained (the energy spectrum).
+It is thus possible to identify radionuclides in the source (e.g. Plutonium in the elements of a nucler reactor); to measure their quantity; to monitor radiation doses etc.